 The Imperial family formed another important faction.
 Imperial patronage appointed them to positions at court.
-The princes were potential emperors in waiting and gathered their own supporters and were appointed to posts (often as provincial governors) to gather experience of rule and were judged on their success or otherwise.
+The princes were potential emperors in waiting and gathered sycophantic supporters, princes were appointed to posts (often as provincial governors) to gather experience of rule and were judged by their performance.

 Son of Heaven 天子 tiān zǐ

 Crucial to the Imperial system of China is the concept of ‘Son of Heaven’.
 It is a tricky term to translate as the Chinese ‘heaven’ is not the same as a Abrahamic ‘heaven’ perhaps ‘cosmos’ would be better, a more correct translation is perhaps ‘rightful emperor’.
 The Chinese Emperor was considered a descendent of the 上帝 Shàng Dì the divine ruler.
-A traditional dynastic line traces all Emperors back to the Yellow Emperor 黄帝 huáng dì (although the family tree has to take some bizarre turns to accommodate them all).
+A family tree traces all the Emperors back to the Yellow Emperor 黄帝 huáng dì (although the family tree has to take some bizarre turns to accommodate them all).

 China for thousands of years considered herself the center of the world both culturally and geographically.
 The Emperor was the sole conduit between the world of men and the cosmos.
+He made the law not some separate god.
 The concept did not admit other rulers to be at the same level as himself, he was at the top of the power pyramid, not just of China but the whole world - there could never be two Sons of Heaven.